University of Waterloo Faculty of Health

-The Faculty of Health (formerly Faculty of Applied Health Sciences, commonly abbreviated as "AHS"), is one of six faculties at the University of Waterloo in Waterloo, Ontario, Canada.
+The University of Waterloo Faculty of Health (formerly Faculty of Applied Health Sciences, commonly abbreviated as "AHS"), is one of six faculties at the University of Waterloo in Waterloo, Ontario, Canada.
 It has 183 staff and faculty members and over 2,700 full-time students.
-The current Dean of the Faculty of Health is Lili Liu.
+The current dean of the Faculty of Health is Lili Liu.
 The former Faculty of Applied Health Sciences was officially renamed to the Faculty of Health on January 1, 2021.

 Academics

 The faculty consists of two academic departments and one school: